robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

 Estimating any model
 --------------------
 In principle every model in MDT can be fitted using the model fitting routines.
-Please be advised though that some models require specific protocol settings and/or require specific static maps to be present.
+Please be advised though that some models require specific protocol values to be present.
 For example, the CHARMED models requires that the "TE" is specified in your protocol.
 MDT will help you by warning you if the available data is not suited for the selected model.